 For more information, including example ‘problems’, please see www.ukmt-resources.org.uk.

-Additional Maths Clubs held at lunchtime on a weekly basis are the Chess Club where a regular number of players of a wide range of ability meet to learn or to improve their game; and the Warhammer Club.
+Additional Maths Clubs held at lunchtime on a weekly basis are the Chess Club where a regular number of players of a wide range of ability meet to learn or to improve their game.
 Students may also access laptops for the completion of homework tasks.

 Students are encouraged to identify and use the key words and technical language of Mathematics.